Pullusb/How_to_install_Blender_addons/README.md

 ### The easy (user friendly) Way:

-Go to preferences, addons, click on install addons an look for either the ".py" or the ".zip".
+Go to preferences, addons, click on install addons an look for either the "*.py*" or the "*.zip*".

 ![basic install](/imgs/basic_install.png)